microsoft/windows-containers-demos/eshop-mvc-modernized-app/README.md

 You will get connected to Azure SQL database.
 Run the following SQL scripts on SQL query editor.

-Note that you will need to update the USE statments to match the name of your SQL DB.
+ **_NOTE:_** You will need to update the USE statments to match the name of your SQL DB.
 For example:
 USE [Microsoft.eShopOnContainers.Services.CatalogDb] to USE [eshop]

 ```powershell